stefanoverna/graphql8/guides/development.md

 search: true
 title: Development
 section: Other
-desc: Hacking on GraphQL Ruby
+desc: Hacking on GraphQL8 Ruby
 ---

-So, you want to hack on GraphQL Ruby!
+So, you want to hack on GraphQL8 Ruby!
 Here are some tips for getting started.

 - [Setup](#setup) your development environment
 - [Run the tests](#running-the-tests) to verify your setup